Custom Cricket Bats: Balancing Weight, Size, and Performance

 • Long Handle (LH): Suitable for taller players, providing them with an extended reach.
 This can be particularly useful for playing deliveries on the rise or combating bouncers.

 • Influence on Shots: The handle length directly affects the leverage and swing of the bat.
-For instance, a long handle can help generate power in the shots but might slightly compromise on the control for certain delicate strokes.
+For instance, a long handle can help generate power in the shots but might slightly compromise control for certain delicate strokes.

 1. Toe Shape: